Piano Studio Policies

 Adult students will be charged a registration fee of $50 in August

-The year is divided into three terms, August — December, January — May and June — August.
+The year is divided into three terms, August — December, January — May, and June — August.
 Tuition is $675 per term per student.
-Summer term is $270 for 7 lessons over a 9-week period.
+Summer term is $270 for 6 lessons over an 8-week period.

 Tuition will include 17 lessons total, thirteen 45-minute private lessons for morning students or 40-minute private lessons for afternoon students, and four one-hour group lessons per term.
 Summer term will only be private lessons.
 Tuition may be paid in a lump sum of $675 per student, at the beginning of each term, or may be divided into five equal payments of $135 per student due on or before the first lesson of each month starting August 12.
 Families opting to pay monthly must pay using automatic bill pay from their banking institution or must provide the entire terms monthly payments in post-dated checks.
 Tuition is non-refundable.
 As with University tuition, piano lesson tuition is payable whether the student attends or not.

 Group lessons enhance the private lesson.
 In group lessons we discuss composition techniques, study composers and music history, have performance opportunities, practice ear training skills and play music games that reinforce music theory concepts.
 Group lessons are one of the highlights of the studio experience...we have such fun and learn in ways that are impossible one-on-one.
-Groups will be held at the Dresser home.
-Address will be provided in email form.
 See calendar for dates at www.charshelzi.com.

 What Tuition Covers